Have you been taking pictures with a point-and-shooter or cell phone camera for years?

-A fixed lens is ideal for beginners as it is the most inexpensive lens in the market.
+A fixed lens, also called prime lens, has a steady focal length and is ideal for beginners as it is the most inexpensive lens in the market.

-Also called prime lens, it has a steady focal length, typically 35mm or 50mm.
-The 35mm focal length imitates the image that the human eye sees.
+(The 35mm focal length imitates the image that the human eye sees.)

 While a fixed lens is very easy to use, one drawback is that it doesn’t feature zoom capability.
 Compared to other lenses, a fixed lens produces higher-quality images.
 It has a wide maximum aperture, which is great for portrait photography.